Why Mental Health is Important and Should be Spoken About

 What is Mental Illness?

-“Mental illnesses are conditions that affect a person’s thinking, feeling, mood or behavior, such as depression, anxiety, bipolar disorder, or schizophrenia.
+“Mental illnesses are conditions that affect a person’s thinking, feeling, mood or behaviour, such as depression, anxiety, bipolar disorder, or schizophrenia.
 Such conditions may be occasional or long-lasting (chronic) and affect someone’s ability to relate to others and function each day.”

 Therefore, mental health impacts every aspect of our lives and should be protected through every stage of development for a quality life.